 Adults – $18.08.
 Children from 2 to 11 years old pay $5.65.
 Tickets are purchased at the Coopealianza (a bank with a blue sign) which is a block back from southern end of Playa Espadilla.
 Use cash or credit/debit card.
 Buy your tickets BEFORE getting in line for the entrance.

-Guided tours are available at $55 for adults and $40 for children.
-I recommend booking a professional guided tour direct on the Manuel Antonio park’s website to avoid the pseudo ‘guides’ hanging around outside the park’s entrance.
+Guided tours are available.
+I recommend booking a professional guided tour to avoid the pseudo ‘guides’ hanging around outside the park’s entrance.
 You’ll stand your best chance of seeing a sloth with a guide as they know exactly where they hang out.
+Check rates and availability here.

 Private tours and excursions

-Private tours are another option at $71 for adults and $55 for children.
+Private tours are another.
 All guided tours include transport to and from from Manuel Antonio / Quepos hotels and vacation rentals, entrance fee, bilingual certified guides with telescopes and 2.5-3 hours guided tour.
 Time at the beach is also included but if you choose to spend the rest of the day inside the park you’ll need to take a bus or taxi back to your accommodation.
+Check rates and availability.

 Manuel Antonio National Park opening times